chen42/slides/antiviral.md

 	* inhibits the maturation of nonstructural proteins (including proteases)

 * ADME
-	* orally bioavailable (thus can be given to patients without hospitalization.
+	* orally bioavailable (thus can be given to patients without hospitalization).
 	* substrate of CYP3A4.
 	* undergoes minimal metablolism when administered with <span id="drug">Ritonavir</span>